-We are excited to announce our newest program, Cabarrus LINK!
-If you have an idea for a project but are not sure how to make it come true...then this might just be your answer.
-During focused networking sessions, participants work together to bring innovative classroom and school-wide projects to life – projects that enrich student learning to encourage students to understand how their learning applies in a real-world context.
+If you have an idea for a project concept but are not sure how to make it come true...then this might just be your answer.
+We connect businesses and schools through a facilitated networking session to develop projects - that enrich student learning to encourage students to understand how their learning applies in a real-world context.

-School project leaders and business and community leaders explore ways to collaborate on a specific project.
+School project leaders and business and community leaders explore ways to collaborate on a the project together.
 Projects vary by school need, but could include technology-related, environmental, career related types of projects as well as others.
-During the Cabarrus LINK session, schools and business leaders will meet to develop the project concept and project plan to be implemented during the semester.
+During the Cabarrus LINK event, schools and business leaders meet to develop the actual project and create a project plan to be implemented during the semester.
 During the Innovative Showcase that is held at the end of the LINK Day event, groups make a "Shark-Tank" style presentation to “pitch” their innovative project ideas to a panel of judges.
 The panel will select a grand winner.
 All Innovative Showcase participants receive a cash reward to assist in implementing their project.

 Not sure what a project looks like?
-Check out these highlights from last year's projects:
+Check out these highlights from past year's projects:

-- AT Allen Elementary - Students worked with NC Cooperative Extension to design and implement season extenders and drip-irrigation unites.
+- AT Allen Elementary - Students worked with NC Cooperative Extension to design and implement season extenders and drip-irrigation units.